 Last updated 9 months ago

-The visits started off with Ms. Fatuma Ahmad, our Child Helpline Manager for Zanzibar, Ms. Blain Tektel, Oak Foundation's Project Officer whose grantees portfolio includes KUWAZA, and I sitting down for dinner at Forodhani Food Stalls a famous tourist open dining space overlooking the Indian Ocean's moonlight at Stone Town, Zanzibar.
+KUWAZA, THINK in English stands for Kuzuia Udhalilishaji wa Watoto.
+Funded by the Oak Foundation, KUWAZA has the main goal to end violence against children in North Unguja, in Zanzibar.
+The visits started off with Ms. Fatuma Ahmad, our Child Helpline Manager for Zanzibar, Ms. Blain Tektel, Oak Foundation's Project Officer whose grantee portfolio includes KUWAZA, and I sitting down for dinner at Forodhani Food Stalls a famous tourist open dining space overlooking the Indian Ocean's moonlight at Stone Town, Zanzibar.

 Back to business, we were briefed about work field teams and programme directors have been doing and plans they have moving forward, not forgetting to mention that we were also briefed on the purpose of the visit and its schedule.
 It was humbling to see how seamless the implementing partners have synergized from the KUWAZA's office banners, brochures and booklets to joint field visits, media briefings and collective voice to government officials.